neubri/www/README.md

-# News App (www & fe-news-app)
+# WWW - News App

 ## Overview

-News App is a full-stack web application for managing and publishing news articles.
+WWW is a full-stack web application for managing and publishing news articles.
 It consists of a backend RESTful API (`www`, be-news-app) and a modern frontend client (`fe-news-app`).
 The platform supports public article browsing and a CMS dashboard for admins and staff to manage content.

 ---